jz-clouddna/teched2025-XP264/exercises/ex4/README.md

 > [!NOTE]
 > By default, all modules come as **_Managed_**.
 This means that their operational health is backed by an operator and in case of any issue, respective Service Reliability Enginering team in SAP will be alerted and as result you get faster problem resolution.

-## Exercise 4.2 - Explore the modules related to technical connectivity.
+## Exercise 4.2 - Explore the modules related to technical connectivity

 Technical connectivity is generally categorized as:
 - _Inbound_ - External request or data is entering the application environment